mageni/mageni/README.md

 We love working on Mageni and give it to you without expecting anything in return.
 We find great joy in providing you with the best foundation for your vulnerability management program as we possibly can.
 However, if you choose to show your appreciation by sponsoring this project, know that we are deeply appreciative.

-10% of the proceeds go towards reducing climate change on earth and 90% go to funding full-time staff working on new features, bug fixes, and improvements.
+10% of the proceeds go towards reducing climate change on earth and 90% go to funding the infrastructure and full-time staff working on new features, bug fixes, and improvements.

 - Are you using Mageni for your personal projects and side projects and really enjoying it?
 The sponsorship tier <a href="https://buy.stripe.com/5kA7sQ2oA1wu9hu7sy">Enthusiast</a> gives you the chance to give back.
 - Has Mageni reinvigorated your love for cybersecurity?
 The sponsorship tier <a href="https://buy.stripe.com/aEU9AY3sE5MK8dq14g">Lover</a> gives you the chance to give back.